 Another disadvantage is that there is no competition at all.
 As we all know, healthy competition keeps us motivated to continuously improve our skills.

 In the case of solo practice, you don’t have an opponent player which means there is no sense of competition.
-After all, you are playing against you.
+After all, you are playing against yourself.

 What we are trying to say here is, balance your solo and paired tennis training sessions.